Most supplements come in a single package: a pill. For nearly half of American adults, that’s a problem.

 2. Sublingual administration

-A less common but perfectly safe method to take CBD is by placing it under the tongue.
+Another perfectly safe method to take CBD is by placing drops of CBD oil from a tincture under the tongue.
 With this method, the user holds it for 60 to 90 seconds against the mucous membranes of the mouth, bypassing the digestive tract.
 When the oil is absorbed directly into the bloodstream, its effects are felt faster — within about 15 minutes — but generally pass more quickly than when it’s eaten or drank.
+CBD tinctures are concentrated and thus meant to be taken in smaller doses.
+They come with droppers to allow users to take carefully measured doses.

 Don’t let the term deter you: Inhalation isn’t a synonym for smoking.
 CBD can be atomized by an inhaler, just like asthma medication, or it can be vaporized using a pen or similar device.
 Like the sublingual route, inhalation tends to deliver the compound quickly because it doesn’t have to be digested.
 And because all CBD inhalers have to do is breathe the compound in, inhalation doesn’t involve the taste issue of sublingual administration or the swallowing problem of oral ingestion.